 - Thread your needle with about 30cm of cotton. - Make your first stitch tight and secure with a repeat stitch.
-Make sure you finish this with the needle underneath the material. - Move the needle through to the top but leave enough space for an invisible stitch in between. - Now you need to sew downwards, this time going backwards from your last stitch into the space where the invisible stitch should be.
-This is the backwards bit! - Now on the bottom of the material you need to bring the needle up to the top, again leaving enough room for the next invisible stitch. - On the last downward stitch secure the thread with a repeat stitch.
+Make sure you finish this with the needle underneath the material.

+- Move the needle through to the top but leave enough space for an invisible stitch in between. - Now you need to sew downwards, this time going backwards from your last stitch into the space where the invisible stitch should be.
+This is the backwards bit! - Now on the bottom of the material you need to bring the needle up to the top, again leaving enough room for the next invisible stitch. - Keep back stitching until you feel happy and confident. - On the last downward stitch secure the thread with a knot or repeat stitch.